| |

 nephew; niece: cousin’s son; cousin’s daughter

-nil manel: blue water lily, Sri Lankan national flower (Sinhala)
+nil manel: blue water lily (Nymphaea stellata or Nymphaea nouchali), Sri Lankan national flower (Sinhala)

 He walked up to the serene saffron-robed stone Buddha, and bowing in respect, gave an offering of nilmanel flowers.
 (Fifteen, by Ameena Hussein, page 71)